-To create a remote depot or a new local depot p4 depot To remove all traces of a file from a depot p4 obliterate p4 describe p4 [g-opts] describe [ -dflag -s ] changelist# p4 describe displays the details of a changelist.
-The output includes the changelist number, the changelist's creator, the client workspace name, the date the changelist was created, and the changelist's description.
+To create a remote depot or a new local depot p4 depot To remove all traces of a file from a depot p4 obliterate p4 describe p4 [g-opts] describe [-dflag -s] changelist#...

-Provides information about a changelist and the changelist's files.
+Provides information about changelists and the changelists' files.